otozyon/devonfw4flutter/pages/110-Under-the-Hood.md

 *Figure 1: Native app rendering [\[14\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 The classic way to build a mobile app would be to write native code for each platform you want to support.
 I.E. One for IOS [\[15\]](https://developer.apple.com/ios/), one for Android [\[16\]](https://developer.android.com/) and so on.
 In this approach, your app will be written in a platform-specific language and render through platform-specific Widgets and a platform-specific engine.
 During the development, you have direct access to platform-specific services and sensors \[14\], \[17\], \[18\].
-But you will have to build the same app multiple times, which multiplies your workload by however many platforms you want to support.
+But you will have to build the same app multiple times, which multiplies your workload by how many platforms you want to support.

 ### Embedded WebApp Approach